-Baldwin Care Center is the sole nursing home we were able to find in Baldwin, Wisconsin.
-We awarded this facility an A overall grade, ranking it in the top 20 percent of all nursing homes in the United States.
-We simply can not say enough great things about this nursing home.
-Scroll down to see this nursing home's category grades, which are equally impressive.
-You just can't do any better than a straight A report card.
+Baldwin Care Center is a small non-profit nursing home located in Baldwin, Wisconsin.
+With an A+ overall grade, we ranked this facility in the top five percent of all nursing homes in the United States.
+We really can't say enough great things about this facility.
+Keep reading to see this nursing home's category grades, which are equally impressive.
+You just can't do any better than a straight A profile.

 Baldwin Care Center

 - Memory Care

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Baldwin senior living options.Get Pricing

 - Accepts Medicare 1

 - No Family Council

 - Secure Memory Care

 - Offers Hospice